jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-11.md

-+++
+---
+heading: Chapter 11
+title: "The Balance of Trade"
+# date: 2015-09-10
+weight: 26
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "The Balance of Trade" heading=  "Chapter 11 of Part 2 Section 2" description=  "No nation has been ruined by this balance of trade.
-When Gee published his book, the balance with all nations was against us, except Spain and Portugal" date=  2015-09-20 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-10" linkbtext=  "Chapter 10" linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-12" linkftext=  "Chapter 12"
+description: "No nation has been ruined by this balance of trade.
+When Gee published his book, the balance with all nations was against us, except Spain and Portugal"
-+++
+---

 The idea of public opulence consisting in money has led to the most pernicious regulations.
-These think=
+These think:
 - that the commerce which drain us of our money are disadvantageous and so such commerce is prohibited and
 - that the commerce which increase money are beneficial and is encouraged